 There were no violations in the areas of the environment or quality.

-When deciding on where to conduct the interviews, we prioritize raw and packaging material makers and make selections based on four criteria: (1) CSR questionnaire score, (2) value of transactions with the Asahi Group, (3) whether the supplier attended an Asahi Group Procurement Policy Information Meeting, and (4) CSR risk.
+When deciding on where to conduct the interviews, we prioritize raw and packaging material makers and make selections based on four criteria: (1) CSR Questionnaire score, (2) value of transactions with the Asahi Group, (3) The supplier attended an Asahi Group Procurement Policy Information Meeting, and (4) CSR risk.